Melfort, Saskatchewan: Ice hockey

-Hockey is a key part of Saskatchewan's lifestyle and Melfort is no different.
 The Melfort Mustangs play in the Saskatchewan Junior Hockey League.
 The Mustangs are well known in Canadian hockey circles in many ways—for instance Marc Habscheid, past coach of Canada's World Junior team, started his coaching career with the Mustangs in 1996.

 Other notable Mustang alumni include Willie Mitchell of the Los Angeles Kings and Ruslan Fedetenko formerly of the Philadelphia Flyers.

 Government

 Municipal affairs are handled by the city's mayor, Glenn George and council.
 City council currently consists of George and six councillors.
 The Rural Municipality of Flett's Springs No. 429 office is located on McDonald Avenue West in Melfort and provides municipal rural affairs to the small unincorporated areas of Claggett, Ethelton, Ethelton Airport, Flett Springs, Lipsett, McMichael, Melfort Airport, Minto Park, Pathlow, and Taylorside.

 Melfort is in the federal electoral district of Prince Albert with their Member of Parliament being Randy Hoback.

 Provincially, the area is within the constituency of Melfort with its MLA being Todd Goudy.
 He was preceded by Rod Gantefoer.